googlearchive/test_runner.dart/README.md

 ## Test using Docker

 The test environment can sometimes be tricky to setup (for instance Content Shell in Linux).
-So as an alternative we are  providing a Docker image that can be used to run your tests.
-There are also options to automatically run tests of your Packages on Pub or your GitHub repos.
+As an alternative we are providing a Docker image that can be used to run your tests.
+There are also options to automatically run tests of Pub packages or GitHub repos.

 For more details read [docker/README](docker/README).